 - Diamond-tipped microdermabrasion uses a handpiece that physically rubs away or buffs the skin.
 The technician controls the depth of ablation based on how much pressure is applied.

-- Crystal-based microdermabrasion projects a spray of fine crystals—typically made from aluminum oxide—against your skin.
+- Crystal-based microdermabrasion projects a spray of fine crystals—typically made from aluminum oxide—against the skin.
 The depth of penetration is dependent on the rate at which the crystals flow from the device.

 A vacuum device is also attached to each device, which serves the purpose of suctioning up dead skin cells, dirt, oil and other debris from the skin’s surface.

 If you are allergic to aluminum and scheduled to undergo crystal microdermabrasion, your provider will instead use sodium chloride, magnesium oxide or sodium bicarbonate crystals, or opt to use a device with a diamond tip.

 Because the pressure exerted during treatment with a diamond tip is more easily controlled by the operator, it tends to be used more often on sensitive treatment areas, such as the area around the eyes or lips, or those areas requiring a higher degree of accuracy.

 In recent years, dermatologists and microdermabrasion providers have begun phasing out crystal-based microdermabrasion systems in favor of diamond-tipped handpieces.

 Is microdermabrasion safe for dark skin?

-Still, patients with darker skin colors may wish to try hydradermabrasion instead.
+Patients with darker skin colors may opt for hydradermabrasion.
 Hydradermabrasion can treat the same skin conditions as microdermabrasion, but is considered even more gentle than microdermabrasion.